adampbeardsley/adampbeardsley.github.io/research.md

 Here is an ever-changing summary of my research interests.
 I've organized this page by different radio telescopes I work with.
-Be sure to click the "Learn more" tabs to expand more explanation.

 If you're a student looking to get involved with research, let me know what interests you!

 Quick links: